beemarie/knative-lab/workshop/exercise-2/README.md

    Notice the `istio-system` namespace, and the `knative-...` namespaces.

-3. Once the namespaces are there, check to see if all of the Istio and Knative pods are running correctly:
+2. Once the namespaces are there, you can also check to see if all of the Istio and Knative pods are running correctly:

    ```